herebythere/router/v0.1/README.md

-# URLBang v0.1
+# Router v0.1

-Broadcast url changes to applications in the browser.s
+Treat the history API like a data store and broadcast url changes to the browser.